smcheah/Budget-Tracker/README.md

 Offline Functionality:

--   Enter deposits offline

--   Enter expenses offline
+-   Enter deposits and expenses offline

 When brought back online:

--   Offline entries should be added to tracker.
+-   Offline entries are updated and added to tracker.

 | Technology  | Description                                                    | Link                                           |
 | ----------- | -------------------------------------------------------------- | ---------------------------------------------- |